rushit4190/NextLeap_Ecommerce_cart_project/ReadME.md

 This is a basic E-commerce cart application-

+### **Functional Requirements**

-There are three entities to be kept persistent - User, Product Catalog and Cart Catalog.
+There are three entities to be kept persistent - User, Product-Catalog and Cart-Catalog.

 - User can sign up, sign in and sign out.
 - Sign in generates a unique Session ID (UUID) which has timeout of 30 min
-- User can view product catalog, search catalog based on search term.
+- User(without sign up) can view product catalog, search catalog based on search term.
 - Cart is assigned to each user (upon adding the first product item) based on User Id.
 - User can add product items, update quantity of a particular item, remove item and view all of the items present in the cart.